Today I am going to introduce a new concept for Python developers: typeclasses.

 Better typing

-you cannot be sure that everything will work, because it is not supported by mypy
+With singledispatch you cannot be sure that everything will work, because it is not supported by mypy.

 For example, you can pass unsupported types: